Movicon Help on Line - Rel. 11.7.1302

 [Variable|Format]

 The "Variable" part indicates the name of a project variable.
-The special field is therefore replaced with the variable's actual value upon the moment the command is executed.
-If this variable does not exist, the special field is deleted and replaced with an empty text.
+The special field is therefore replaced with the variable's current value the instant the command is executed.
+If this variable is nonexistent, the special field will be deleted and replaced with empty text.

 The "Format" part indicates the format to be used for representing the variable's value (see paragraph "Data Formats" for further details).
 When the variable is string type and you need that a fixed number of characters be printed in order not to mismatch format alignments, insert the same number of "x" as there are characters to be printed in the "Format" parameter: